Identity Theft Recovery

 Should I file a police report for identity theft?

 Yes.
-Once you know that you’ve been victimized by identity theft, you should immediately shut down any further access to your accounts, benefits, and credit by contacting your financial institutions and the credit bureaus, and file a police report.
+Once you know you’re an identity theft victim, you should immediately shut down any further access to your accounts, benefits, and credit by contacting your financial institutions and the credit bureaus, and file a police report.
 The police report is what begins the process of investigating the crimes of identity theft and identity fraud, but it also plays a key role in the recovery process.
-For instance, many of the financial and reporting companies will require a police report to confirm that the disputed accounts, loans, and activity is, in fact, fraudulent and unauthorized.
-A police report filed close in time to the discovery of the crime is also very helpful if you need to move forward with a lawsuit against any financial, credit, or debt collection companies.

 What can I do to prevent identity theft?

-Use these tips to help you stay safe: (1) Stay on top of your accounts, checking in regularly so you know when something doesn’t make sense.
-(2) Never follow a link or click on anything unless you KNOW it’s legitimate.
+2. Never follow a link or click on anything unless you KNOW it’s legitimate.
 Treat every email, text message, or phone call that you didn’t initiate as if it were a scam and work backwards to verify if it’s legitimate.
 Look at the specific phone number or email address of the sender.
 Check for errors or awkward language.
 Call every company or agency directly to confirm they sent you an email, text, letter, phone call, etc. Be skeptical of any claim of urgency.
-(3) If someone calls or texts from an unknown number claiming to be your loved one (and even sounds like them) call or text your loved one directly to confirm it’s them.
-(4) Only use public WiFi if it’s safe.
-(5) Use an RFID-blocking wallet.
-(6) Use strong passwords and password protection software (if you can).